melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 Notice that because the comparison operators (here `<` and `>=`) bind strong than `&&`, parentheses are not needed in this example.

-Booleans may also be used for controling program evaluation paths through the use of _conditional_ expressions, also called if-then-else
+Booleans may also be used for controlling program evaluation paths through the use of _conditional_ expressions, also called if-then-else
 expressions: